Metroid Prime VR

 Recommended with Caveats

-Metroid Prime through Dolphin VR is one of the best emulator-driven VR experiences available — a legendary first-person adventure that gains genuine spatial presence from stereoscopic 3D and head tracking.
+Metroid Prime through Dolphin VR with the Primed mod is one of the best emulator-driven VR experiences available — a legendary first-person adventure that gains genuine spatial presence from stereoscopic 3D and head tracking, now elevated by motion-tracked arm cannon aiming that makes combat and scanning feel like native VR.
 The visor system, the scale of Tallon IV, and the solitary exploration all translate beautifully.
-But the setup demands technical confidence, the comfort profile is punishing for sensitive players, and the occasional graphical quirk reminds you this is a hack, not a native port.
+But the comfort profile remains punishing for sensitive players — smooth locomotion, camera cuts, and morph ball haven't changed — and the occasional graphical quirk reminds you this is a hack, not a native port.
+The motion controls close the gap between this and the real thing; your stomach is still the gatekeeper.

-First-Person ShooterAction AdventureExplorationEmulatorStereoscopic 3D6DOF Head TrackingCulling Codes RequiredAtmosphericSci-Fi ExplorationIsolationScanning & Investigation
+First-Person ShooterAction AdventureExplorationEmulatorStereoscopic 3D6DOF Head TrackingMotion ControlsCulling Codes RequiredAtmosphericSci-Fi ExplorationIsolationScanning & Investigation

 Sources

-Research conducted via PC Gamer, Rock Paper Shotgun, Dolphin VR community documentation, Reddit community reports (r/Dolphin_VR, r/Metroid, r/Vive), YouTube VR gameplay footage, and Flat2VR Discord community knowledge.
+Research conducted via PC Gamer, Rock Paper Shotgun, Dolphin VR community documentation, Dolphin XR and PrimedGun GitHub repositories (Nobbie248/PrimedGun), Reddit community reports (r/Dolphin_VR, r/Metroid, r/Vive, r/virtualreality), YouTube VR gameplay footage (Beardo Benjo, Gamertag VR, Vrified Games), Flat2VR Discord community knowledge, and ExplorXR coverage.
 No direct testing performed.
-Assessment is based on cross-referenced community consensus from 2019-era coverage.
+Assessment is based on cross-referenced community consensus and PrimedGun release documentation through May 2026.